0xSplits/splits-swapper/README.md

 TODO [Docs]

-Swapper is a module that trustlessly & automatically converts multi-token revenue into a single token & pushes to a beneficiary.
+Swapper is a module that trustlessly & automatically converts multi-token revenue into a single token.

 ## Why